 When it restarts, your host firewall software may ask permission to open ports.
 These are required for the server to operate.

 Cyber Triage® clients can be installed on any analysis system.
-The responder will use the client to create and open sessions.
+The responder will use the client to create and open incidents.

 To configure each Cyber Triage® client: